How to REXXSKEL

 Debugging tools can be accessed in the following manner:

-tv | a value used by the application code to set up tracing; specifying (e.g.) "TRACE ?R" will cause the called routine to begin tracing in 'interactive-results' mode immediately after its return from TOOLKIT_INIT | |
+tv a value used by the application code to set up tracing; specifying (e.g.) "trace ?r" will cause the called routine to begin tracing in 'interactive-results' mode immediately after its return from TOOLKIT_INIT

 REXXSKEL developed over a long period starting, as you might expect, as a very simple, straight-forward cluster of diagnostic and parsing subroutines.
 Various people have contributed various improvements as it evolved and I am indebted to them for their innovations.
 But always the thrust has been to provide a compact package of easily understood and broadly-useful routines that will enable the application programmer to quickly generate and easily debug routines of any arbitrary complexity.
 Naturally, this requires a certain discipline.

 While REXX itself allows the programmer to "get away with" many shortcuts, a complex or elaborate program will quickly grow fragile if such shortcuts are tolerated.
 REXXSKEL, therefore, begins with a "signal on novalue"; that is: uninitialized variables are not permitted.
-Real programmers don't rely on defaults.
+Good programmers don't rely on defaults.
 It also issues a "signal on syntax" to trap the odd development error.
-Both NOSYNTAX and NOVALUE invoke SHOW_SOURCE to display the failing line.
+Both SYNTAX and NOVALUE invoke SHOW_SOURCE to display the failing line.
 SHOW_SOURCE calls DUMP_QUEUE to clear any outstanding stacks.
 These filigrees are not absolutely necessary, but their inclusion as part of REXXSKEL means the programmer doesn't have to write them and, more importantly, doesn't have to worry about leaving them out.

 It is better to have and not need than to need and not have.
 That, in a nutshell, is the basic philosophy of REXXSKEL.